 How can I watch the NBA Playoffs on Sling TV?

-You can watch the complete NBA Playoffs on Sling TV with the Sling Orange plan ($40 a month) and Sports Extra add-on ($11 a month).
-That’ll get you ESPN, TNT, and NBA TV for $51 a month.
-You’ll also have in-app access to ESPN3, which streams every NBA on ABC matchup—including the complete 2023 NBA Finals.
+You can watch the complete NBA Playoffs on Sling TV with the Sling Orange plan ($45.99/mo.) and Sports Extra add-on ($11.00/mo.)—that’ll get you ESPN, TNT, and NBA TV.
+You’ll also have in-app access to ESPN3, which streams every NBA on ABC matchup.

-How many NBA teams make the playoffs in 2023?
+How many NBA teams qualify for the playoffs?

-In 2023, 16 teams will compete in the NBA Playoffs.
-That’s over half of the league’s 30 franchises.
+In 2025, 16 teams will compete in the NBA Playoffs.
+That’s over half of the league’s 30 franchises, so maybe we’ll see a Cinderella story.
+But we think powerhouse teams like the Cleveland Cavaliers and Oklahoma City Thunder will make the biggest splash.

 Our b-ball experts spent the past several NBA seasons watching the NBA Playoffs and the NBA Finals across several different TV services.
 Because the channels needed to watch the NBA postseason are easy to come by, we based our recommendations primarily on price and availability.